-Liferay Portal stores configuration files, search indexes, and cache information in a folder called
+Liferay Portal stores configuration files, search indexes, and cache information in Liferay Home’s

-/data in Liferay Home.
+/data folder.
 If you’re using the File System store or the Advanced File System store, the documents and media repository is also stored here by default.
 It’s always important to back up your

-The files that comprise Liferay Portal’s OSGi runtime are stored in a folder called
+The files that comprise Liferay Portal’s OSGi runtime are stored in Liferay Home’s

-/osgi in Liferay Home.
-This folder contains the JAR files for all of the apps and modules that you’ve deployed to Liferay Portal.
+/osgi folder.
+It contains all of the app and module JAR files deployed to Liferay Portal.
 The

 /osgi folder also contains other required JAR files, configuration files, and log files.
 It’s also important to back up your

-/logs folder in Liferay Home contains Liferay Portal’s log files.
-Liferay Portal’s log files are important to back up since if a problem occurs on Liferay Portal, the information in Liferay Portal’s log files often provides valuable information for determining what went wrong.
+/logs folder contains Liferay Portal’s log files.
+If a problem occurs on Liferay Portal, the Liferay Portal log files often provide valuable information for determining what went wrong.
 The

 /logs folders are all contained in the Liferay Home folder.
 Thus, if you’re backing up both your application server folder and your Liferay Home folder, you’re in good shape.

-Remember that if you’ve modified the location where the document library stores files, you should also back up this location.
+Remember that if you’ve configured the document library to store files to a location other than the default location, you should also back up that location.

-That covers the file system locations used by Liferay Portal.
+That covers the Liferay Portal file system locations you should back up.
 Next, let’s discuss how to back up Liferay Portal’s database.

 Backing up Liferay Portal’s Database

 Liferay Portal’s database is the central repository for all of the portal’s information.
-It’s the most important component that needs to be backed up.
-You can do this by backing up the database live (if your database allows this) or by exporting the database and then backing up the exported file.
+It’s the most important component to back up.
+You can back up the database live (if your database allows this) or by exporting (dumping) the database into a file and then backing up the exported file.
 For example, MySQL ships with a

-mysqldump utility which allows you to export the entire database and data into a large SQL file.
+mysqldump utility which lets you export the entire database and data into a large SQL file.
 This file can then be backed up.
-In case of a database failure, this file can be used to recreate the state of the database at the time the dump was created.
+On restoring the database you can import this file into the database to recreate the database state to that of the time you exported the database.

-If you’re using Liferay Portal’s Documents and Media Library with the Jackrabbit JSR-170 repository to store documents in a database, the Jackrabbit database should also be backed up.
-If you’ve placed your search index into a database (not recommended; see the (not yet written) article for information on using Cluster Link or Solr), that database should be backed up as well
+If you’re storing Liferay Portal’s Documents and Media Library files to a Jackrabbit JSR-170 repository database, you should back it up.
+If you’ve placed your search index into a database (not recommended; see the Liferay Portal Clustering article for information on using Cluster Link or Solr), you should back up that database too.

-Search indexes can be backed up as well, if you wish to avoid re-indexing your content after restoring your database.
+If you wish to avoid re-indexing your content after restoring your database, back up your search indexes.
 This is easiest to do if you have a separate Elastic or Solr environment on which your index is stored.
 If you’re in a clustered configuration and you’re replicating indexes, you’ll need to back up each index replica.